skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Masking_API_Call_Concepts.md

 Examples on how to use it will be available in the **Example User Workflow** section.

-## Algorithm and Domain References
+## References Objects

 As mentioned in the *Global Objects* section, we expect the users to synchronize global objects and masking jobs at different frequencies.
-To avoid any unnecessary export of large algorithms, any objects (MASKING\_JOB, DATABASE\_RULESET, FILE\_FORMAT and FILE\_RULESET) that have dependencies on algorithms will export just the references to the objects by default.
+To avoid any unnecessary export of large algorithms, any objects (MASKING\_JOB, PROFILE\_JOB, DATABASE\_RULESET, FILE\_FORMAT and FILE\_RULESET) that have dependencies on algorithms will export just the references to the objects by default.
 This way we check whether the necessary dependency exists on the importing engine by comparing the references; if not, we fail the import execution with an appropriate message.
-Domains are the one exception to this.
-Exporting a domain will also export the full algorithm.
+Domains, profile sets, and profile expressions are the exception to this.
+Exporting any of these objects will also export the full algorithm.

 ## On-The-Fly Masking Jobs